aimee-mcneil-melville/ToDo-Full-Stack/packages/flight-club/README.md

 1. Print the boarding pass
    - Navigate to `http://localhost:3000/1234` to view the ticket (boarding pass), currently it's hardcoded
    - Write a db function that queries all ticket information in one query
-   - Call the db function in `server.js`
+   - Call the db function in `server.ts`
-   - Go to `server/server.jsx` and replace the hardcoded values with the data passed from `data`
+   - Go to `server/server.ts` and replace the hardcoded values with the data passed from `data`
    - Add any missing columns to the `tickets` table and to the `seed` file

 ### As an Airport staff (Stretch)